MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_buildpagingbuffer.md

 [in] A pointer to a buffer that contains the <a href="..\wdm\ns-wdm-_mdl.md">MDL</a> structure that describes the system memory pages for the destination, if the <b>SegmentId</b> member of <b>Destination</b> is zero.

-### -field InitContextResource.Destination.SegmentId
+##### Destination.VirtualAddress

-[in] The identifier of a segment within the destination context allocation, or zero if the destination context allocation is described by the <b>pMdl</b> member of the union that <b>Destination</b> contains.
+[in] The virtual address of the destination context allocation.
+This address is valid during the lifetime of the context allocation.

+Follow procedures in  <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/d3dkmddi/nc-d3dkmddi-dxgkcb_createcontextallocation">Virtual addresses for destination context allocations</a> in the <i>DxgkCbCreateContextAllocation</i> topic to ensure that the virtual address is valid.

 ### -field InitContextResource.Destination.SegmentAddress